 No. The planning permission granted by the Government does not include any requirements for highway safety.
 We could only look to take action if the use continues in breach of planning control.

 No. The planning permission granted by the Government does not include any protections for neighbours.
-We could only look to take action if the use continues in breach of planning control.
+We could only look to take action if the use operates in breach of planning control.

 No. We cannot take action against a temporary site unless it is being operated in breach of planning control.